Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What's the average days-on-market in Toluca in 2026?

-As of early 2026, the estimated average days-on-market for residential properties in Toluca is around 75 days, which means a typical home takes about two and a half months to sell from listing to closing.
+As of 2026, the average days-on-market for a normal residential property in Toluca is around 75 to 95 days.

 Are properties selling above or below asking in Toluca in 2026?